About the Program

 Declaring the Minor

-- All courses taken to fulfill major requirements must be taken for a letter grade and be at least 3 units
+All upper-division courses must be taken for a letter grade.

-- A minimum grade point average (GPA) of 2.0 must be maintained in both upper and lower division courses used to fulfill the major requirements.
+A minimum grade point average (GPA) of 2.0 is required in the upper-division courses to fulfill the minor requirements.

 |HEBREW 1A||Elementary Hebrew||5|